turingschool/accelerated-mod-0/git/index.md

 ## Learning Goals

 - Explain the purpose of Git
-- Initialize, add, and commit changes in a local repository
+- Use Git to initialize a repository, add and commit changes, and check the status of changes

 ## Git